urschrei/hexcover/README.md

 # Hexcover
-A small utility package which calculates a regular hexagonal tiling for an area, given a centroid as a Shapely [Point](https://shapely.readthedocs.io/en/latest/manual.html#Point), and a side length.
+A utility package which calculates a regular hexagonal tiling for an area, given a centroid as a Shapely [Point](https://shapely.readthedocs.io/en/latest/manual.html#Point), and a side length.

 # Installation
 `Hexcover` is available on PyPI: